Antelman82/the-marvel-app/README.md

     - css formatting so the aside only pops out when clicking on timer pull-tap for the score aside
     - css formatting so the aside pops out when the user clicks on the info button on the front of the card tile.
     - Main page won't resent when navigating to the different routings.
+    - using something similar to iframe in js to display the marvel url for the character's stats, as they are not currently provided with the marvel api, at least not that I could find.

 ---

 ### Fonts and formatting
+MarvelRegular-Dj83.ttf
+StanLee-Regular.otf

 ---